-Quality and reliability of components and systems in the auto industry are more challenging than many other customer segments.
+The quality and reliability of components and systems in the auto industry are more challenging than many other customer segments.
 Panzica noted that quality requirements for products built for automotive applications are high and are now measured at the parts per billion level.

-While initial quality of automotive products is important, reliability may be more important because parts and systems need to function at a high-quality level in a variety of conditions over a lengthy period of time.
+While the initial quality of automotive products is important, reliability may be more important because parts and systems need to function at a high-quality level in a variety of conditions over a lengthy period of time.

-“For instance, you may drive a car to Colorado in winter when it’s 20 below zero and then drive it to Death Valley in the summer when it’s hundred 115°,” said Panzica.
+“For instance, you may drive a car to Colorado in winter when it’s 20 below zero and then drive it to Death Valley in the summer when it’s a hundred 115°,” said Panzica.
 “It also has to survive in high and low humidity and withstand the shock of bumpy roads and vibration,” said Panzica.

-Because of the need for parts and systems to perform in those conditions, testing requirements need to be more stringent for an automotive component than a component used in a smart phone or computer.
+Because of the need for parts and systems to perform in those conditions, testing requirements need to be more stringent for an automotive component than a component used in a smartphone or computer.